ngupta1999/PartitionFinder_v-s_IQtree/README.md

        DNAF, ef1a_3rdpos = 3-649\3
        DNAF, COI_3rdpos = 652-1415\3
        DNAF, 16S = 1416-1897

-       DNAF, mitochondrial_genome = 650-1897
-       DNAF, nuclear_genome = 1-649
-   It merged ef1a_1stpos, COI_1stpos and ef1a_2ndpos, COI_2ndpos into single gene.
+   It merged ef1a_1stpos, COI_1stpos and ef1a_2ndpos, COI_2ndpos into single partition.

    3. Partitionfinder analysis had less number of independent parameters than that in Modelfinder Analysis.